Sir John Hood KNZM

 With over 27 years’ experience as a chartered accountant, David McSweeney was appointed Finance Director in 2001.
 David enjoyed a successful accountancy career as a senior audit and corporate finance partner at Baker Tilly.
 He has helped many different types of business and specialised in people businesses within the design, engineering and technology and property sectors, both as a trusted advisor and as a non-executive Director.

 His extensive experience of corporate finance and treasury matters has ranged from small owner managed businesses to large public listed companies in the FTSE 100 and on NASDAQ.
-David was a finalist in the Institute of Directors’ 2012 “Director of the Year – large company section” and is pursuing his 3rd Dan black belt in karate.
+David was a finalist in the Institute of Directors’ 2012 “Director of the Year – large company section” and is a 3rd Dan black belt in karate.

 He is a Fellow of the Institute of Chartered Accountants in England and Wales and served as a member of the Technical and Practical Auditing Committee providing guidance to the profession.